(Last Updated on : 18/05/2015)

 Telugu alphabet is closely connected with Kannada alphabets and it is a successor of ancient India's Brahmi script

-.
-Telugu language's early inscriptions date back to 6th century AD.
-In the 11th century the Telugu poetry appeared.
+(1022 AD).
 The Telugu language was written in an archaic style until the 20th century, which was very different from the language used today.
 It was during 20th century's second half, the new written standard of Telugu emerged and it was completely based upon today's modern spoken language.
 This language experienced huge changes just like the other languages of India in between the medieval and modern era.
 In the present decade, with the introduction of mass media the literary form of Telugu language has spread in the society.

 Geographic Distribution of Telugu Language

-too, this language is spoken.
+Telugu language is mostly spoken in the states of Andhra Pradesh and Telangana.
+Yanam district of Puducherry too largely uses this language.
+It is also used in neighbouring states of Karnataka, Tamil Nadu, Chhattisgarh, Puducherry, Orissa and Maharashtra.
+In some parts of Kharagpur, >West Bengal and Jharkhand too, this language is spoken.
 Telugu language is also spoken in countries like Canada, New Zealand, Australia, Singapore, Malaysia, Bahrain, South Africa, United States, United Kingdom, Fiji, United Arab Emirates and Ireland.
 In India, Telugu is the third most used language after the languages Hindi and Bengali.